The Bankrate promise

 How much is a speeding ticket in Ohio?

-In Ohio, insurance points are also added to the driving record for speeding ticket convictions.
-Also called demerit points, these are accumulated by a motorist after repeat traffic violations.
-Too many points on your record can make it very difficult to get affordable car insurance, and can also result in license suspension, depending on the situation.
+In Ohio, license points may also be added to your driving record for moving traffic violations.
+Also called demerit points, these are accumulated by a motorist after repeat traffic offenses.
+Too many points on your record may result in license suspension, depending on the situation.

 How much does a speeding ticket increase your car insurance in Ohio?